 There are countless hikes in the Canadian Rockies, but few offer such beautiful vistas as early on as the Indian Ridge does.
 That is if you choose to skip walking up from the valley bottom, by taking the Jasper SkyTram for the first 10km/1000m ascent and start the hike to Indian Ridge from the top of the Gondola.

 The Indian Ridge Hike is an 8 kilometre return with close to 800 metres elevation gain and is rated as one of the best hikes in Jasper National Park.
-The real fun starts at the top of the Jasper SkyTram not too far from the Whistlers Summit.
+The trail starts at the top of the Jasper SkyTram not too far from the Whistlers Summit.

 If you are hardcore or taking Gondola is not within your budget you can choose to hike to the top of the Whistler's mountain first, but do bear in mind that you will just add another 10 kilometres and more than 1000 metres elevation gain to an already challenging hike.
 Completely unnecessary if you ask me.